-This is my first post in Year 2015 and I’m glad that 2014 is finally over.
-Not that I could anticipate the new chapter will have a definitive and perfect story-line, but relatively I am capable to hit the refresh button once more, and at the same time having considerate hopes and downsizing the expectations.
+First post in the Year 2015 and I’m glad that 2014 is finally over.
+Not that I could anticipate the new chapter will have a perfect storyline, but I am able to hit the refresh button once again while at the same time having considerate hopes and downsizing the expectations.
 No aggressive New Year’s resolution or 1 million bucket list of things would be made, except that my target will be narrowed down into 2 things this year – Books and Writing.

-Beginning the first month of the year, I will initiate about the books.
+Beginning the first month of the year, I will start with the books.

-In December 2014 before Christmas, I spent almost 4 hours in a “Big Bad Wolf Book Sale“, searching for something new and great to be read (or in my case, to be collected).
-I stood at the entrance at 8:00 AM on Thursday, still uncongested, in a chilling convention hall.
-I was even luckier that it was a ‘happy hour’ sale of random books at the entrance.
-Thousands of books were lying around, some left scattered altogether at one corner and the rest were categorized by specific genres.
+In Dec 2014 before Christmas, I spent almost 4 hours in a hall of “Big Bad Wolf Book Sale“, searching for something new to read (or in my case, to be collected haha!).
+I stood at the entrance at 8:00 AM on Thursday – still uncongested – in a chilling convention hall.
+I was lucky that it was a ‘happy hour’ sale of random books at the entrance.
+Thousands of books lying around, some scattered altogether at one corner and the rest were categorized by specific genres.

 A day before the book fair, I established my groundwork with a long wish list from their web search and bought a small trolley to alleviate the haul of heavy books.
-To some extent, the book-hunting mission became strenuous after 2 hours of strolling and swirling eyes.
-When you could no longer reach the books with your hand, and having painful shoulders being knocked by someone else’s, that’s a sign from the universe that the growing, tremendous crowd started to hate you, and it’s time to give up and leave.
+To some extent, the book-hunting mission became strenuous after 2 hours of strolling with swirling eyes.
+After a while, I could no longer reach the books and had aching shoulders knocked by someone else’s.
+The crowd started growing, and it’s time to give up and leave.

-After exited the hall, we were later blown away by another zone of all-terrific posters and tin signs displayed for sale; varied from movies, music, art, motivational quotes, etc. It was a space-float moment for a poster-lover like me to be surrounded by such attractive walls.
+After exited the hall, I was greeted by another zone of all-terrific posters and tin signs displayed for sale which varied from movies, music, art, motivational quotes, etc. For a poster-lover like me, I was really overjoyed to be surrounded by such attractive walls.

-In the end, I wasn’t able to cross out all my wish list, but I was contented to be home with brand-new 27 books, free bookmarks and a poster.
+In the end, I wasn’t able to cross out all my wish list, but I was content to be back home with brand-new 27 books, free bookmarks and a poster.
 The total cost for the books were only MYR219 (about USD3 a book!).
-It was definitely worth the bargain.
+It was definitely worth the bargain!

 My crucial obsession continues.
 A week later, I ordered another pile of books from an online bookstore.
-The delivery took 3 weeks of vigorous waiting and cursing.
-And finally they arrived!
+The delivery took about 3 weeks of vigorous waiting and finally they arrived!

-With the new books stockpiled like a Christmas tree, I had to deal with another trouble to find a new ‘home’ for the books.
-It took me half day merely to rearrange the space-limited bookshelf and had all books sorted out and categorized.
+With the new books stockpiled almost as tall as Christmas tree, I had to deal with another trouble to find a new ‘home’ for the books.
+It took me half a day to rearrange the space-limited bookshelf and had all the books sorted and categorized.

-Like a joyful kid in the Willy Wonka’s factory, I am now blessed with all the new books.
-After the worth bargain, I’m happy to be curled up in books that are ready to be picked and read at any point of time.
-Thanks to Austin Kleon for the insane number of book records, I would dedicate myself for 8 books to be read in 2015 for a start.
-While enjoying the books, I have to lock myself out from the pitfall of spoilers and movie teasers.
+Like a joyful child in Willy Wonka’s factory, I feel blessed for having a mini library of new books.
+After the bargain, I’m happy to be curled up around books that are ready to be picked and read at any time.
+Thanks to Austin Kleon for sharing the insane number of book records, I’d dedicate myself to read 8 books in 2015 for a start.
+While enjoying the books, I also have to lock myself out from the pit of spoilers and movie teasers.

-Additional Bonus: Another 2015 Darth Vader Journal that I received from my friend as a Christmas present.
-After all, being a flaky book collector wasn’t that awful I guess? 🙂
+Additional Bonus: Another 2015 Darth Vader Journal from Moleskine that I received from my friend as a Christmas gift.
+Being a flaky book collector wasn’t that awful after all, I guess? 🙂

 Happy New Year 2015 everyone!
-Share with me and other readers on books that you would recommend to read, and books that you are planning to read for this year.
+Do share the books that you’d recommend to read and books that you are planning to read for this year.